mynameisnotgreg/json2dbc/schema/system_schema.md

 }
 ```

 Optional - define the bus speed in kbits/s.
+This is not defined by default.
 ```json
 {
     "bus_speed": 500